sunzj/Way_of_Downgrade_BOSE_QC35ii/README.md

 7/19/2019 23:16:06.480, Info, DoUpgrade: Data left to write {0}
 7/19/2019 23:16:06.480, Info, DoUpgrade: retVal {0}
 ```
-We can find, after finishing download image from the internet, it will reboot the devices to reset it.
-So the device will disconnect to PC.
+We can find, after finishing download firmware files from the internet, it will reboot the devices to reset it, so the device will disconnect to PC.
 And when the device disconnect, there is a notification sound from windows.

-So, If we hear such notification sound, copy the old firmware files to `C:\Users\<username>\AppData\Local\Temp `to cheat updater, then it will download the old firmware files to device and update.
+So, If we hear such notification sound, copy the old firmware files to `C:\Users\<username>\AppData\Local\Temp `to cheat updater, then it will push the old firmware files to device and update.

 # Way of downgrade BOSE QC35 ii firmware